krman009/Github-Flavoured-Markdown/README.md

 How?

-- Either write two spaces after a sentence or Write next line after hitting `Enter` (Hit `Enter` one time if you're in the next line of the previous line or Hit two times `Enter`..
-If you are on the line in which after you want line break.)
+- Either write two space after a sentence or Write next line after hitting `Enter` (Hit `Enter` one time if you're in the next line of the previous line or Hit two times `Enter` if you are on the line in which after you want line break.)

 ---

-#### Resources \- [Github Help on GFM] (https://help.github.com/articles/github-flavored-markdown "Help From Github on GFM"), [CSSDeck Docs] (http://cssdeck.com/labs/learning-the-markdown-syntax "Markdown Help")
+** Resources \- [Github Help on GFM] (https://help.github.com/articles/github-flavored-markdown "Help From Github on GFM"), [CSSDeck Docs] (http://cssdeck.com/labs/learning-the-markdown-syntax "Markdown Help") **

 **Thanks,**